Christine Choi: Defeat in elections

 In June 2016, Choi announced to run as an independent candidate in the legislative election through the education constituency.
 She slammed both then-Education Secretary Eddie Ng and pan-democracy MP for education constituency Ip Kin-yuen for doing nothing.
 Her election campaign was marred by law-breaking accusation and was probed by the police for "technical mistakes".
 Choi was defeated after receiving 28% of votes.

 Later that year in November, Choi ran in the Election Committee election which would select the Chief Executive.
 While once again defeated with 23% of votes only, she received second most votes amongst the pro-Beijing candidates.

 Education Undersecretary

-In June 2017, media reported Choi could be appointed as the Under Secretary for Education.
+In June 2017, media reported Choi could be appointed the Under Secretary for Education.
 Her pro-Beijing background was questioned while pro-democracy camp and other critics said her election defeats marked her unpopularity.
 Politihk Social Strategic and other pro-Beijing organisations, on the other hand, supported the appointment for "depoliticising" education.
 The appointment was later announced by the Government in August 2017, confirming the reports.
 She therefore resigned as secondary school principal and vice-chairmanship of HKFEW.